Hobbies Collecting Antiques

 DuMouchelles

-As a proponent for "careful craftsmanship," he called for the manufacture of "simple sturdy furniture."
+As a proponent for "careful craftsmanship," Eastlake called for the manufacture of "simple sturdy furniture."
 His book, Hints on Household Taste, published in England in 1868 and the United States in 1872, expounded on these ideas which went hand in hand with the Arts & Crafts Movement.

-Although Eastlake furniture is technically considered Victorian, being popular from 1870 to 1890, it breaks away from the excessive high-relief carving, classical elements, and numerous curves of other styles produced during this time frame.
+Although Eastlake furniture is technically considered Victorian, popular from 1870 to 1890, it breaks away from the excessive high-relief carving, classical elements, and numerous curves of other styles produced during this time frame.
 Schwartz adds, "The first glimpses of modernism" can be seen in Eastlake's reformed style.
 As with many other innovations in design, the Philadelphia Centennial Exposition in 1876 hosted a display of Eastlake furniture.

 Noting the Details

-In contrast with other Victorian styles of furniture produced in America featuring classical motifs, Eastlake furniture is more geometric and incorporates more modest curves with a nod toward modernism.
+In contrast with other Victorian furniture styles produced in America featuring classical motifs, Eastlake furniture is more geometric and incorporates more modest curves with a nod toward modernism.
 The style sometimes includes mild Renaissance Revival and medieval influences that do not overwhelm the designs.
 Eastlake pieces can include Middle Eastern or Far Eastern design elements as well.

 In contrast to Mission furniture, Eastlake pieces were not completely devoid of ornamentation and decorative elements.
-However, the ornamental carving seen on these pieces is most often lightly incised rather than deeply carved.
+However, the ornamental carving on these pieces is often lightly incised rather than deeply carved.
 In American Furniture: Tables, Chairs, Sofas & Beds, by Marvin D. Schwartz, the author explains: "Eastlake forms were strongly rectilinear and had geometric ornaments, turnings, brackets, trestles, and incised linear decoration—all easily executed with machines."

 Eastlake Headboard